Esma-Deda/Software_Software/README.md

 ## **License:**

 This repository is provided under the MIT License.
-You can find the full license in the LICENSE file.

 ## **Author:**